What Parts of a Transaction Require Interaction?

 Assuming all looks good, which is the hope after all of the research, you’re well on your way to closing.
 The house will soon be yours!

-My name is Robert Thompson, owner of the Robert E Thompson Real Estate Group.
-I hang my business hat with Keller Williams Realty Portland Premiere.
-My office is in Portland but I live in south Clackamas County in the small city of Molalla.
+My name is Robert Thompson.
+I hang my business hat with eXp Realty LLC.
+I work in Portland and beyond but I live in south Clackamas County in the small city of Molalla.
 Please feel free to contact me if you have questions or need help with a real estate matter.